HKUST-Aerial-Robotics/FUEL/README.md

     <arg name="box_max_z" value=" 2.0"/>
 ```

-Check the [next section](#creating-a-pcd-environment) to create your own .pcd environments easily.
+To create your own .pcd environments easily, check the [next section](#creating-a-pcd-environment).

 ## Creating a _.pcd_ Environment

-We provide a simple tool to create environments and store them in .pcd files.
+We provide a simple tool to create .pcd environments.
 First, run:

 ```
   rosrun map_generator click_map
 ```

-Then in ```Rviz```, use the ```2D Nav Goal``` tool to create your map, two consecutively clicked points form a wall.
+Then in ```Rviz```, use the ```2D Nav Goal``` tool (shortcut G) to create your map.
+Two consecutively clicked points form a wall.
 An example is illustrated:

 <p id="demo5" align="center">
 <img src="files/create_map.gif" width = "600" height = "340"/>
 </p>

-After you've finished, run the following node to save the map:
+After you've finished, run the following node to save the map in another terminal:

 ```
   rosrun map_generator map_recorder ~/
 ```

 Normally, a file named __tmp.pcd__ will be saved at ~/.
 You may replace '~/' with any locations you want.
+Lastly, you can use this file for exploration, as mentioned [here](#exploring-different-environments).

 ## Acknowledgements
   We use **NLopt** for non-linear optimization and use **LKH** for travelling salesman problem.